Health Benefits and Uses of Pokeberry: A Comprehensive Guide

 • 70 mg Phosphorus

-Side effects from pokeweed can include the following:
+Side effects from pokeweed consumption can include:

 • Nausea